 Weightless.
 Time slowed.
 Odd floating sensation.
 Drifting down, feeling nothing.
 So this is how I am to end?
 His only wish now was to have more time to rest in this new-found peace.
 To share it with Sandra.
 To truly go on living.
 To have just a little more time…

 I’m sorry Sandra.
 I’m sorry there will be no more.
 No more wedding anniversaries.
 No more road trips.
 No more summer walks to get ice cream and racing you for the only good swing at the park.
 But, you’re strong.
 And you will have the memories.
 He hoped she could hang on to those and let go of him.

 Strangely, he thought he could hear his wife, calling to him as the crushing cement drew quickly nearer, waiting to make a widow of the owner of that sweet voice.
 He closed his eyes to fill his mind with the image of her face.
 Time slowed even more.

 His eyes flew open as his head hit the carpet.
 His right arm – a tangled mess in the satin sheets.
 His left hand – a vice grip on the comforter.
 His feet – making a crushed mess of his memory-foam pillow.

 Sandra’s voice – calling to him from the hallway.
 “Honey, you just missed a call from Joe.
 He won’t be coming to work today.”

 Entering the room, she froze at the sight of his peculiar position.
-“Are you ok, love?”
+“Are you ok, sweetie?”

 This brought Sandra quickly to his side.
-Her cool hand touched his forehead.
-Ginger locks tousled over her cheeks as she knelt on the floor beside him.
+Her soft hand touched his forehead.
+Her ginger locks framed her face as she knelt on the floor beside him.
 Concern etched her features.
 She had never looked more beautiful.